 My career has taken me from Seattle to Stockholm to Washington, D.C., to Arendal, Norway, but the focus has always been the same: communicate the urgency of environmental challenges and the viability and appeal of solutions.

-At GRID-Arendal, I spread the word about projects on climate change, marine plastic pollution, ecosystem protection, and much more.
+At GRID-Arendal, I work on projects related to climate change, ecosystem protection, marine plastic pollution, and much more.
 Before joining GRID, I directed the climate and energy program at Media Matters for America, an NGO in Washington, D.C., where I managed projects advocating for improved and increased media coverage of climate change.
 I also served as senior editor at the U.S. environmental news site Grist, which I co-founded.
-And I worked at Greenwire, a U.S.-based environmental news service; Island Press, a U.S.-based environmental book publisher; and Tomorrow, a sustainable business magazine in Stockholm.
+And I worked at Greenwire, a U.S.-based environmental news service; Island Press, a U.S.-based environmental book publisher; and Tomorrow, a sustainable business magazine based in Sweden.

 I have extensive experience as a writer and editor.
 My writing has been published in The New York Times, The Guardian, Slate, Salon, and Mother Jones, among other venues.
 I’ve been awarded a Vermont Law School Environmental Media Fellowship and a Population Institute Global Media Award.
 I’ve discussed environmental issues during media appearances on MSNBC, WNYC, and other TV, radio, and online outlets, and spoken publicly at SXSW Eco, the Aspen Environment Forum, and other venues.